Discuss Fitting a mirror flush in tiles in the Canada Tile Advice area at TilersForums.com.

 Hi guys,

 I've seen conflicting advice re the order to do this in.
 Some says to fit the mirror then tile around it.
-Others say to do the tile, leave a gap and then get the mirror cut to fit.
+Others say to do the tiling, leave a gap and then get the mirror cut to fit.

 My initial thoughts....